hackclub/hackclub/workshops/simple_clock/README.md

 ### 3) The JavaScript file

 This is the `script.js` file in your directory.
 It's empty for now, but we will fill it eventually through the workshop!
-Also, this is the most important file for our today's workshop.
+Also, this is the most important file for today's workshop.
 The code written here will be responsible for the functioning of our clock.

 If you take a look in the `<body>` tag, you'll find:

 ```html